Fanjie-Li/Curriculum-Vitae/content/authors/admin/_index.md

 Fanjie Li is currently a research assistant at the [HKU CCMIR Lab](http://ccmir.cite.hku.hk/).
 Her research interests include learning analytics, learning technologies, human computer interaction, human-centered data science, and affective computing.

-As an amateur graphic designer, photographer, and [Guzheng](https://en.wikipedia.org/wiki/Guzheng) & Ukulele player, she is also interested in UI/UX design and music computing.
+As an amateur graphic designer, photographer, and Guzheng (a Chinese plucked zither) & Ukulele player, she is also interested in UI/UX design and music computing.